-3. If an owner of privately-owned land considers the project to be exceeding the relevant criteria in Schedule 3, then he/she may ask the Director-General in writing for an independent review of the impacts of the project on his/her land.
+If an owner of privately-owned land considers the project to be exceeding the relevant criteria in 3.
+Schedule 3, then he/she may ask the Secretary in writing for an independent review of the impacts of the project on his/her land.

-If the Director-General is satisfied that an independent review is warranted, then within 2 months of the Director-General's decision the Proponent shall:
+If the Secretary is satisfied that an independent review is warranted, then within 2 months of the Secretary's decision the Proponent shall:

-(a) commission a suitably qualified, experienced and independent person, whose appointment has been approved by the Director-General, to:
+- commission a suitably qualified, experienced and independent person, whose appointment has (a) been approved by the Secretary, to: - consult with the landowner to determine his/her concerns; - conduct monitoring to determine whether the project is complying with the relevant criteria in Schedule 3; and - if the project is not complying with these criteria, then identify the measures that could be implemented to ensure compliance with the relevant criteria; and

-- consult with the landowner to determine his/her concerns: - conduct monitoring to determine whether the project is complying with the relevant criteria in Schedule 3; and - if the project is not complying with these criteria, then identify the measures that could be implemented to ensure compliance with the relevant criteria; and - (b) give the Director-General and landowner a copy of the independent review. - 4.
-If the independent review determines that the project is complying with the relevant criteria in Schedule 3, then the Proponent may discontinue the independent review with the approval of the Director-General.
+- (b) give the Secretary and landowner a copy of the independent review. - 4.
+If the independent review determines that the project is complying with the relevant criteria in Schedule 3, then the Proponent may discontinue the independent review with the approval of the Secretary.